Tylopilus alboater: Taxonomy and naming

 The species was first described in 1822 as Boletus alboater by Lewis David de Schweinitz from specimens he collected in North Carolina.
 Elias Magnus Fries sanctioned this name in his 1821 Systema Mycologicum.
 The species was one of several Boletus species that Otto Kuntze transferred to Suillus in his 1898 Revisio Generum Plantarum.
 American mycologist William Alphonso Murrill transferred it to the genus Tylopilus in 1909.
 In 1931, French mycologist Jean-Edouard Gilbert transferred the species to his newly created genus Porphyrellus, but this name has since been subsumed into Tylopilus.
+In 2025, it was transferred to the novel genus Neoporphyrellus by Yan-Chun Li, Jin Li, Roy Halling, and Todd Osmundson after phylogenetic analysis showed that Tylopilus as traditionally defined was polyphyletic.

 In 1875, Charles Horton Peck described Boletus nigrellus from specimens he collected in Sand Lake, New York.
 Murrill reduced this name to synonymy with T. alboater in 1916, and noted that Peck's description was made from young material obtained "before the white tubes had been colored by mature spores".
 Several later authorities have treated Peck's species as a synonym of Tylopilus alboater; this synonymy, however, is not indicated by either of the taxonomic authorities Index Fungorum or MycoBank.

 The specific epithet alboater means "white and black".
 It is commonly known as the "black velvet bolete"; Murrill called it the "blackish bolete".